andymogul/Happiness-Virus/Readme.md

 - Available webcam

 ## How to Run
-- Firstly, download the pre-trained model from https://drive.google.com/open?id=1Oy_9YmpkSKX1Q8jkOhJbz3Mc7qjyISzU (or https://pan.baidu.com/s/1w2TAWzaqh8YvT-1I6rojAg, key:skg2) and then put it in the "FER2013_VGG19" folder; Next, Put the test image (rename as 1.jpg) into the "images" folder, then
+- Firstly, download the pre-trained model from https://drive.google.com/open?id=1Oy_9YmpkSKX1Q8jkOhJbz3Mc7qjyISzU (or https://pan.baidu.com/s/1w2TAWzaqh8YvT-1I6rojAg, key:skg2) and then put it in the "FER2013_VGG19" folder; then
 - python run.py
 - Click the "Camera On" Button